-Numerous links have been found between depression disorders and substance use disorders, including alcoholism, opioid abuse, benzodiazepine abuse and many more.
-People with existing depression problems are likely to self-medicate with drugs or alcohol, with existing drug addicts also likely to get depressed as they continue drug use.
+Numerous links have been found between depression and substance use disorders, including those related to alcohol, opioids, benzodiazepines, and others.
+People with existing depression are likely to self-medicate with drugs or alcohol.
+Individuals with SUDs are also likely to get depressed as they continue drug use.

 This bi-directional relationship can be difficult for clinicians to evaluate, with clear links between disorders often hard to quantify and treat.
 Specific relationships have been discovered between depressive illnesses and central nervous system (CNS) depressants, with the use of these drugs more likely to influence depression rates than other substances.
 Examples of addictive CNS depressants include alcohol, opioids, and benzodiazepines.

 Before treating a dual diagnosis patient, doctors will attempt to differentiate between pre-existing conditions and substance-induced conditions.
 This can make all the difference in terms of treatment, with some disorders requiring singular treatment and others needing a multi-pronged approach.